-- Many high school students believe that learning to spell correctly isn’t an important skill, since most of their writing is done using word processing programs with spell check software.
-Use the articles Garbage In, Garbage Out: Errors Caused by Over-Reliance on Spelling Checkers and Ten Common Writing Mistakes Your Spell Checker Won’t Find to begin a discussion of how this philosophy can spell disaster.
+Many high school students believe that learning to spell correctly isn’t an important skill, since most of their writing is done using word processing programs with spell check software.
+Use these two articles to begin a discussion of how this philosophy can spell disaster:

 Consider asking a local human resources manager to visit the class to discuss how spelling skills can influence whether or not an applicant is offered a particular job.
 Offering examples of actual spelling errors found in cover letters and resumes can be particularly informative.

 Look for opportunities to incorporate spelling into other subjects, such as history, geography, chemistry, or biology.
 The goal is to have students see spelling as a part of daily learning, instead of a separate subject that only needs to be practiced for a few hours each week.

 Link the study of high school level spelling words to new vocabulary by providing the definition of each word and having students practice using new words in their writing compositions.

 Encourage students to keep a small notebook with lists of unfamiliar words they encounter in the magazines, newspapers, and books they read.
 Tailoring the study of spelling words to the student’s unique interests is a great way to encourage the retention of new information.